burkeholland/quick-start/src/chapters/chapter3.md

 };
 ```

-The config file is used in app/shared/models/User.js:
+The config file is used in our Model files, in particular our User Model: app/shared/models/User.js:

 ```
 var config = require("../../shared/config");
 ```

-and is used to construct a url via which we can post stringified JSON data via POST:
+It is used to construct a url via which we can send stringified JSON data via POST:

 ```
 http.request({